In 1952, a Yiddish translation of the Talmud, tractate “Baba Kama” by Rabbi Shmuel Hubner appeared.

 Rabbi Hubner accomplished it while in hiding in Nazi-occupied Europe!

-A native of Galicia, Hubner studied in his youth under Rabbi Pinchas Horowitz, Rabbi of Bohorotshany, who was a wll known rabbinic authority.
+A native of Galicia, Hubner studied in his youth under Rabbi Pinchas Horowitz, Rabbi of Bohorotshany, who was a well known rabbinic authority.

 Later he resided in Berlin until the rise of Nazism in 1933 when he emigrated to Vienna.
 After the occupation of Austria, he was imprisoned for some time.
 Shortly before the outbreak of World War Two, he succeeded in escaping to Belgium.

 In May, 1940 the German army overran that country.
-THey immediately emarked upon the persection of the Jewish community.
+They immediately bupon the persecution of the Jewish community.
 In the spring of 1942, they began to deport Jews to labor camps.”
 In the summer of the same year, after the Jews realized the true destination of the “Labor transports” and refused to surrender voluntarily for deportation, the Germans began to carry out house to house searches for the remaining Jews.

 It was then that Rabbi Hubner met with Nesanel Lefkowitz.